Fleabag (UK)

 Vanya on 42nd Street (1994)

 Louis Malle's last film was an eye-opener for me.
-My friend & mentor, Larry, took me to the Music Box theater in Chicago to see an art film.
+My friend, Larry, took me to the Music Box theater in Chicago to see an art film.
 I had seen art films before, but they were all older than I was.
 This was the first contemporary art film that I would see.
 Something whose value I could determine myself without its greatness having been previously established by critics and scholars.

 Vanya on 42nd Street wasn't shown on the main screen, but rather on a second screen which had recently been added to the Music Box.
 It is a very small side theater built into an adjacent storefront off the lobby and decorated to appear as if you are outside in a courtyard.
 Aptly, it felt more like a private screening than a trip to the movies.